 The science behind the app is that it uses Binaural Brainwaves Entrainment to stimulate brainwave frequencies associated with different states of mind.
 You can read more about on the site’s home page.

 5. The To Do list.
-I like writing to do lists and find them helpful.
-Online I use WorkFlowy, but I also like write with a pen on paper my tasks for the day in my planner and cross out each one out when I’ve completed a task.
+I like writing to-do lists and find them helpful.
+Online I use WorkFlowy, but I also like to handwrite my tasks for the day in my planner and cross out each one out when I’ve completed a task.

 I tend to be somewhat ambitious and list ten things I need to do for the day, but I’ve learned to prioritize better and can keep it down to a minimum of three to five tasks.

 6. Will Power.
 None of these apps will work if you don’t use them.
-Get in the habit of dedicating a time to write and work and block out the distractions to be more productive.
+Get in the habit of dedicating a time to write and work.
+Block out the distractions to be more productive.
 Do this for a few weeks, and you’ll be pleasantly surprised that you formed a habit that’s productive.